thibautjombart/treespace/README.md

 ![plot of chunk distances_readme](vignettes/figs/distances_readme-2.png)

 The best representation of these distances in a 2-dimensional space is given by the first 2 PCs of the MDS.
-These can be visualised using any scatter plotting tool; here we use the *treescape* function `plotGroves`, based on the *adegraphics* function `scatter`:
+These can be visualised using any scatter plotting tool; here we use the *treespace* function `plotGroves`, based on the *adegraphics* function `scatter`:

 ```r